9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 If your family has a medical history of the above conditions, you may want to consider this plan.

-Clinching the top spot for the second time in a row is HSBC Life’s Life Treasure II.
+Clinching the top spot for the second time in a row is AXA’s Life Treasure II.
 This time, it’s for its comprehensive TPD coverage.

 Whereas for other insurers, the inability to do 2 out of 6 ADLs TPD definition only applies for those aged 65 to 70.